Just a little off the top...

 - In Drumline.
 The talented but arrogant freshman Devon fails to memorize the band's rulebook, which requires shaving his head as punishment.
 Devon nearly quits the band rather than give up his cornrows, but he shows up at a party later that night with his hair combed out and electric trimmer in hand, as the first sign of character growth.

-- In Malena, as the women of the town gather to beat the crap out of the titular character as punishment for her "crimes" , one of many things that they do is take a pair of scissors and cut off her hair.
+- In Malčna, as the women of the town gather to beat the crap out of the titular character as punishment for her supposed "crimes", one of many things that they do is take a pair of scissors and cut off poor Malena's hair.
 Sadly, she's already done this to herself, cutting her long locks into a bob in preparation to become a prostitute because she has no other means to support herself.

 - Smallville's Lionel Luthor, unlike his spawn, had a lot of hair that he probably did not appreciate having shaved off for admission to general-population prison in the season 3 finale.
 He DID say "thank you" - also they were playing Mozart's Requiem in a sort of death montage - as the BACKGROUND to the haircutting scene.
 Most epic haircut ever.
 It's intercut with shots of his son being poisoned, the key witness in his murder trial walking into a safe house and then having it explode spectacularly, Martha Kent finding a huge Kryptonian symbol burning in the field AND Jonathon Kent collapsed and possibly dying.
 Yeah, that's epic.